 Revenue is measured at the fair value of the consideration received or receivable otherwise mentioned below.
-Amounts disclosed as revenue are inclusive of excise duty and net of returns, trade allowances, value added taxes, service tax, goods and service tax and other taxes as may be applicable.
+Amounts disclosed as revenue are i.
+Sale of goods:

 The Group recognizes revenue when the amount can be reliably measured, it is probable that future economic benefits will flow to the entity and specific criteria have been met for each of the Group's activities as described below.
 The Group bases its estimates on historical results, taking into consideration the type of customer, the type of transaction and the specifics of each arrangement.